Gingivitis is a disease that affects the gums, causing inflammation and bleeding.

 They are more expensive, but most people find them considerably more convenient and easier to use than dental floss.

-If you are not familiar with interdental brushes, our guide will tell you all you need to know.
+If you are not familiar with interdental brushes, our guide on the best interdental brushes will tell you all you need to know.

 Having learnt the right technique, got yourself a toothbrush, interdental brushes, floss and fluoride toothpaste you are on the road to success, or are you?